helen-ls/openEuler-Cookbook/ready-set-openeuler.md

 <figure><img src=".gitbook/assets/image.png" alt=""><figcaption><p>Official website</p></figcaption></figure>

-Like choosing between unsalted or salted butter, you can pick versions optimized for different architectures at [https://www.openeuler.org/zh/download/archive](https://www.openeuler.org/zh/download/archive).
+Like choosing between unsalted or salted butter, you can pick versions optimized for different architectures at [the download page](https://www.openeuler.org/en/download/archive).
 Grab the one that suits your needs and follow the installation instructions based on your hardware platform.